 Then reality set in.

 Facebook CEO Mark Zuckerberg announced that employees’ salaries would be adjusted based on their new locations.
+VMware also made an announcement about adjusting pay for remote workers.
 This is important for tax and accounting purposes, but cost-of-living is almost always considered in employee compensation packages.

 If you’re a company that is allowing employees to work remotely full-time, how should you approach salary adjustments?